-An eligible employee must exercise consecutive leave to care for a newly born, adopted or fostered child.
-However, other types of FMLA leave may be taken intermittently or by means of a reduced or modified schedule when necessary and appropriate.
-An Employee who requests intermittent leave must work with the County whenever possible to ensure that the schedule of leave does not unduly disrupt work.
-During intermittent leave, an employee may be placed in a different job at the same grade and rate of pay to facilitate work flow.
+An eligible employee must exercise consecutive FMLA leave to care for a healthy newly born, adopted, or fostered child.
+However, FMLA leave may be taken intermittently or by means of a reduced or modified leave schedule when necessary or appropriate, including situations where an expected mother has a serious health condition in connection with the birth of her child or a newborn has a serious health condition.
+An employee who requests intermittent FMLA leave must make a reasonable effort to work with the County to ensure that the schedule does not unduly disrupt the County's operations.
+During intermittent leave, an employee may be placed in a different job at the same rate of pay to facilitate work flow.